-On 20 September 2022, CME announced that Bellajade has served the Company's solicitors with a sealed application to intervene into the Creditors's Judicial Management proceedings as disclosed in Note 38(iii) and Bellajade's application to intervene into the Creditor's Judicial Management proceedings has been fixed for hearing on 30 November 2022.
+On 16 March 2023, CME announced that Bellajade has served the Company's solicitors with a sealed application to intervene into the Creditors's Judicial Management proceedings as disclosed in Note 38(iii) and Bellajade's application to intervene into the Creditor's Judicial Management proceedings was allowed.

-38. Material litigation (continued)
+38. Material litigation (Cont'd.)

 i) Bellajade Sdn.
-Bhd. v CME Group Berhad (continued)
+Bhd. v CME Group Berhad (Cont'd.)

 Bellajade Sdn.
-Bhd. v CME Group Berhad (BA-28NCC-267-04/2022) (continued)
+Bhd. v CME Group Berhad (BA-28NCC-267-04/2022) (Cont'd.)